Bookkeeping and Accounting services in the Netherlands

 Making the deadline for filing the publication report is very important because of potential personal liability for the directors of the Dutch company and the risk of penalties.
 ABiLiTieS Trust will monitor all deadlines for you so you will not need to worry about this.

-What does the bookkeeping and accounting of a BV costs?
+What does the bookkeeping and accounting of a Dutch company cost?

 The accounting standard is an important factor.
 The notes to the financial statements are a lot more extensive under IFRS than under Dutch GAAP.
-Therefore the application of IFRS is more expensive.
-The use of Dutch GAAP for a Dutch company whereby there is a consolidation at a higher level under IFRS should in principle possible.
+As a result, the application of IFRS is more expensive.
+The use of Dutch GAAP for a Dutch company can be combined with a consolidation at a higher level under IFRS.

-The activity level of the business, i.e. the number of agreements and invoices determines the number of bookings.
+The activity level of the business, i.e. the number of agreements, invoices and personnel determines the number of bookings.
 Nowadays many processes can be automated.
-Though still the activity level is an important factor in the final reporting expenses.
+Nevertheless, the activity level is an important factor in the final reporting expenses.

 The use of capital is less laborious than loans.
-Therefore, the use of capital often brings savings on bookkeeping and accounting expenses in comparison to financing.
+Thus, funding with equity often brings savings on bookkeeping and accounting expenses in comparison to loans.